Runestone: Stone raisers

 Most runestones were raised by men and only one runestone in eight is raised by a single woman, while at least 10% are raised by a woman together with several men.
 It is common that the runestones were raised by sons and widows of the deceased, but they could also be raised by sisters and brothers.
 It is almost only in Uppland, Södermanland, and Öland that women raised runestones together with male relatives.
 It is not known why many people such as sisters, brothers, uncles, parents, housecarls, and business partners can be enumerated on runestones, but it is possible that it is because they are part of the inheritors.

 Those commemorated

 A vast majority, 94%, are raised in memory of men, but, contrary to common perception, the vast majority of the runestones are raised in memory of people who died at home.
 The most famous runestones and those that people tend to think of are those that tell of foreign voyages, but they comprise only c.
-10% of all runestones, and they were raised in usually memory of those not having returned from Viking expeditions and not as tributes to those having returned.
+10% of all runestones, and they were raised usually in memory of those not having returned from Viking expeditions and not as tributes to those having returned.
 These runestones contain roughly the same message as the majority of the runestones, which is that people wanted to commemorate one or several dead kinsmen.